 We live in a digital world, but sometimes unplugging from our screens can help us to think more creatively.
 Meet with your team in person, and slow down.
 Turn the phones off, shut the computers, and concentrate fully on the task at hand.

 “Our process starts with a cup of tea and a whiteboard,” Susie Picken Burch, Marketing Director at the award-winning vegan creamery Miyoko’s Kitchen, tells us.
 “We block off time without any cell phones or appointments to interrupt us, and off we go.
 We are an unconventional organization in a growing category.
 It’s part of our magic… and tea is a critical element in all of it!”

 Want to find a creative outlet of your own?
-Click here to discover all that Skillshare has to offer its premium members.
+Click here to discover all that Skillshare has to offer its members.

 For more information on Feature Shoot, click here.